Cabras Island

 Cabras Island was historically a low-lying finger of land off the coast of Piti, Guam that formed part of the northern protective arm of Apra Harbor.
 Shortly after the 1944 Battle of Guam it was connected by a causeway to the mainland and extended by the Glass Breakwater, and is now typically referred to simply as Cabras.
 Cabras houses both the Port of Guam and the primary Guam Power Authority generators supplying Guam.
 It lends its name to both a small vessel Cabras Marina, near the mainland, and the large vessel Cabras Channel, connecting the port to the deeper waters of the middle harbor.

 History

-A corruption of the CHamoru name for Cabras, apapa, meaning "low", gives Apra Harbor its name.
+A corruption of the Chamorro name for Cabras, apapa, meaning "low", gives Apra Harbor its name.
 Before the twentieth century, Apra Harbor was protected by the Guam mainland to the east; Cabras Island, Luminao Reef, and Calalan Bank to the north; and Orote Peninsula to the south.
 After Spanish improvements to the harbor in the 1700s, Piti became the main port, with the only real road connecting Piti to the capital of Hagåtña to the north.
 The reef separating Cabras Island from the mainland was exposed at low tide and easily crossable by foot.
 The island was used for a quarantine camp.